lilkahuna/Rust-Projects/README.md

 # Group of small rust projects I'm working on

-## fsx
+- fsx
-- Small CLI tool that searhes, replaces, and gets information about a file.
+  Searches, replaces, and gets info on a file.
+Parsed using clap.